turgaykemalgoklen/bestcloudformecasestudytkg/README.md

 ## Try the application out

-The sample application creates a RESTful API that takes HTTP requests and invokes Lambda functions.
+The  application creates a RESTful API that takes HTTP requests and invokes Lambda functions.
 The API has POST and GET methods on the root path to create and list items.
 It has a GET method that takes an ID path parameter to retrieve items.
 Each method maps to one of the application's three Lambda functions.

 **To use the sample API**